 This year’s 25 deaths follow 20 last year and five the year before.
 Over the three years, mass shootings in Georgia have wounded 175 people.

 Most of this year's fatalities occurred in a series of family-violence cases: five were killed in Troup County in January, five in Douglasville in February, and four in Forsyth County in July.

 The greatest number of victims – 10 wounded – resulted from a bar shooting in Meriwether County in September.

 Totals from all shootings this year are not yet available.

 Firearms deaths have become increasingly common in Georgia and in other states, The Atlanta Journal-Constitution reported in May.
 In 2011, the newspaper found, Georgia joined the growing list of states in which people are more likely to be shot to death than killed in a traffic accident.

 In 2003, that was the case in only two states and the District of Columbia.
 By 2013, the newspaper found, gun deaths exceeded traffic fatalities in 29 states and D.C.

-It’s too early to know whether an increase in traffic fatalities will reverse the trend in Georgia.
+It's too early to know whether an increase in traffic fatalities this year will reverse the trend in Georgia.
 The state routinely counts (and publicizes) the number of people who die on the roads, but leaves it to others to keep up with gun deaths.

 About the Author